bng44270/bng44270/README.md

 ### Andy Carlson
 ## Linux Admin and Software Developer

 From small scripts to larger projects I've written a little bit of everything including Bash, Python, JavaScript, and other languages.
 Search through some of the stuff I've developed and see if there's anything you find interesting.
+All of the scripts should be self-documented.....if not, hit me up and I'll get it fixed :)
 * [Bash Scripts][bash script url]
 * [General Python Scripts][python script url]
 * [Database-related Python Scripts][python db script url]